pepinpin/microRSS/README.md

 - Add as many feeds as you want
 - Edit feeds (name and URL)
 - Autofill the feed list, based on the device's language, if none present
-- Share articles via sms/email/snapchat/viber (any apps that support "text/plain" MIME type intent)
+- Share articles via sms/email... (or any apps that support "text/plain" MIME type intent)
 - View articles in browser
 - Activate / deactivate Javascript in webview
 - No ads